How to install Oracle VM Manager in Linux server 7.5

 If you got an error as show below ,

 “You are trying to run the installer as user 'username'.
-Please run this installer as root.

 Then run command as root